Why Family Patterns Repeat Across Generations

 Unresolved Trauma Across Generations

-Family Constellations repeatedly observes that unresolved trauma may continue affecting later generations.
+Family Constellations explores how unresolved trauma may continue influencing later generations.

 • war or persecution